bogind/30DayMapChallenge/README.md

 ## Map 2 - Lines

+Maps 2 and 3 belong to the same project, except for the roads layer in map 2 and the buildings layer in map 3 they are the same.
+The switch in symbology is done using map themes and an expression that check if a specific layer is visible.
 Map showing the roads in San Francisco, California, United States, Clipped to the shape of the pokemon **Nidorina** hiding in tall grass.
+Clipping was done with a traced polygon in the map layout, and background created with a random marker fill over a white simple fill.
 The maps background and features are styled using the **Nidorina** color palette.